 What happens to insurance after a failed car safety inspection?

-Consequences of a failed car inspection vary by state.
+The consequences of a failed car inspection vary by state.
 Typically, you'll need to address any issues and pass a second inspection within a set amount of time.
 Failure to do so can result in a fine or ticket.
 Rules and regulations related to physical damage inspections are handled separately.

-What is physical damage inspection for cars?
+What is a physical damage inspection for cars?

 As a way of preventing insurance fraud, New York, Florida, and New Jersey require all vehicles to be inspected for their physical condition, existing options, and accessories.
 Companies such as CARCO provide these photo inspections.
 Physical inspections are important because insurance companies require newly added vehicles to pass a physical inspection to qualify for comprehensive and collision coverages.

-How does a physical damage inspection work?
+How to get a physical damage inspection for car insurance in 3 steps:

-- After the inspection, you will receive a copy of the report
+After the inspection, you will receive a copy of the report.

 Failure to send the physical damage report to your insurance company can result in the revocation of physical coverage — comprehensive and collision — from the policy.
 You can add these coverages prior to sending the documentation to your insurance company, but you will need to furnish the documents within a predetermined period in order to maintain your coverage.